gatling/frontline-doc/content/reference/current/plugins/grafana/index.md

 `grafana-cli --pluginUrl GRAFANA_DATASOURCE_BUNDLE_URL plugins install frontline`

-Please note that the plugin is unsigned, and may recent versions of Grafana may reject it.
-In this case, [you need to add the plugin to the list of allowed unsigned plugin](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins).
+Please note that the plugin is unsigned so recent versions of Grafana may reject it by default.
+In this case, [you have to add the plugin to the list of allowed unsigned plugin](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins).

-Grafana configuration sample:
+Please edit the existing line with `allow_loading_unsigned_plugins` in `defaults.ini` and add `frontline` to the comma-separated list, eg:
 ```
 allow_loading_unsigned_plugins = frontline
 ```